RubaoChen/my-portfolio-8208a/content/pages/index.md

       This project explores and analyse global debt using the World Bank dataset.

-    subtitle: select. group by. order by. where
+    subtitle: SQL：select. group by. order by. where
   - type: HeroSection
     colors: colors-c
     elementId: ''